FAQs

 In fact, there are no “informal” accommodations.
 For some needs like an accessible mouse or other common office supplies, a work adjustment may occur as would occur with any other employee.

 The ADA Office strives to create an inclusive and accessible environment for individuals with disabilities.
-Reports of general accessibility concerns should be made via the Campus Accessibility Concern Form (SITE TO).
+Reports of general accessibility concerns should be made via the Campus Accessibility Concern Form.
 The Reporting Campus Accessibility Concerns webpage also contains information about campus accessibility and resources.